Bubo4400/OCR_WORD_SEARCH/README.md

 3. **Compile the project:**

-Go into desired file and execute:
+Go into desired folder and execute:
 ```bash
 make
 ```